How Do Parenting Styles Affect Academic Success?2023-09-30 11:56

 How Do Parenting Styles Affect Academic Success?

 In the early years of life, parents have a large influence on their children’s development and future successes.
 As a parent, you know that there is no one way to raise a child.
 The type of parenting style that is used can have long-term impacts on many aspects of the child’s life including academic performance.
 Parenting styles not only affect the academic success of children but also their emotional and mental well-being.
-Studies have shown that 8 out of 10 millennial parents consider their children as one of their best friends.
-This indicates that modern parents are more inclined towards becoming a friend, philosopher, and guide of their children to help them achieve academic milestone.

 1. Authoritarian Parenting

 “Go into your room!
 I told you so!
 Rules are rules, no questions asked!” – Sound familiar?